-Departmental Degree- and Certificate-Seeking Admissions Requirements
+Departmental Degree- Certificate-Seeking and Microcredential-Seeking Admissions Requirements

-Factors that may also be considered by the graduate program to which you are applying include test scores (like the Graduate Record Examination [GRE] or Graduate Management Admission Test [GMAT]), the type of coursework completed during undergraduate studies, letters of recommendation, writing samples or portfolios, and any other supporting documents your department/program may ask you to submit to complete your online application.
-Many graduate programs require some or all of the following documentation to be uploaded into students' Grad Rebel Gateway application:
+Factors that may also be considered by the graduate program to which you are applying may include but are not limited to test scores (like the Graduate Record Examination [GRE] or Graduate Management Admission Test [GMAT]), the type of coursework completed during undergraduate studies, letters of recommendation, writing samples or portfolios, in person or recorded interviews, or any other supporting documents your department/program may ask you to submit to complete your online application.
+Many graduate programs require some or all of the following documentation to be uploaded into the application portal:

-- Letters of recommendation: Letters of recommendation sent by former instructors, employers, or other professionals who can evaluate the applicant's potential to complete graduate study are often required.
-Applicants must list the names and information of recommendation providers in the Grad Rebel Gateway.
+• Letters of recommendation: Letters of recommendation sent by former instructors, employers, or other professionals who can evaluate the applicant's potential to complete graduate study are often required.
+Applicants must list the names and information of recommendation providers in their application.
 Applicants are asked whether they wish to waive their right to view the letter of recommendation.
-Waiving their right to view the letter means that once the recommendation provider submits the letter of recommendation, the applicant has no right to view it, and requests by the applicant to view the letter will not be granted. - Standardized test scores: In addition, some departments require satisfactory composite scores on the GRE, GMAT, or other standardized tests.
-Some examinations are given only four or five times a year and require that registration be completed a minimum of six weeks prior to the test date.
-Students may take the required tests online or at other colleges or universities if taking them at UNLV is inconvenient for the applicant. - A resume or curriculum vitae. - Writing sample, statement of interest or application letter, portfolio, etc.: Programs often require additional materials (e.g., resume, portfolio, statement of purpose, writing samples, and the like) to help provide a holistic understanding of each applicant's abilities, experiences, skills, and likelihood for success in the program.
-These are uploaded directly into the application checklist in the Grad Rebel Gateway.
+Waiving their right to view the letter means that once the recommendation provider submits the letter of recommendation, the applicant has no right to view it, and requests by the applicant to view the letter will not be granted.

+- Standardized test scores: some departments require satisfactory composite scores on the GRE, GMAT, or other standardized tests.
+Some examinations are given only four or five times a year and require that registration with the testing agency be completed a minimum of six weeks prior to the test date.
+Students may take the required tests online or at other colleges or universities and submit the scores electronically if taking them at UNLV is inconvenient for the applicant. - A resume or curriculum vitae. - Writing sample, statement of interest or application letter, portfolio, etc.: Programs often require additional materials (e.g., resume, portfolio, statement of purpose, writing samples, etc.) to help provide a holistic understanding of each applicant's abilities, experiences, skills, and likelihood for success in the program.
+These are uploaded directly into the application checklist. - Interviews: Interviews, if required, may be conducted in person, live through video chat or via recorded submission.